 When first principle reasoning fails

-First principle thinking is a problem solving strategy where you break problems down into assumptions.
-Then build the solution back up from axioms considered to be true.
-At MIT, many problem and tests are designed to be solved this way, so students can arrive at a single right answer.
+First principle thinking is a problem solving strategy where you break problems down.
+Then build the solution back up from facts.
+At MIT, tests are often designed to be solved this way, where there's one right answer.

-However, the real world is full of imperfect information, which makes it harder to apply first principle thinking.
-Information is always changing and there are often hidden variables that affect outcomes in unpredictable ways.
-For example, whenever people are involved, behavior can be hard to predict and reason about.
-Finally, you are likely operating in a situation where you have incomplete information.
+However, in the real world, information is always changing.
+Also, there are often hidden variables that affect the outcomes.
+For example, whenever people are involved, behavior can be unpredictable.
+Finally, you are often looking at a situation where you have incomplete information.

 I think applying the scientific method can be very useful here.
 This looks like: